-Automated warehouses can form part of a green logistics strategy.
+Automated storage and retrieval systems can form part of a green logistics strategy.
 In fact, they’re one of the most common solutions for firms looking to reduce energy consumption and maximize their supply chain throughput.

 This is because automated handling equipment (stacker cranes, conveyors, etc.) contributes towards cutting down on energy use; these machines are equipped with electric motors that are highly efficient in relation to their mechanical power.